-In this reaper review 2018 article, we’re going to take a comprehensive beginner’s look at Reaper, a widely-used, well-supported and easy-to-learn DAW (Digital Audio Workstation).
+In this cockos Reaper review 2019 article, we’re going to take a comprehensive beginner’s look at Reaper, a widely-used, well-supported and easy-to-learn DAW (Digital Audio Workstation) created by Cockos incorporated.
 By the end of it, you should know enough to get started making your own music recordings at home.

 Another thing you’ll need is either a pair of headphones or monitors, which is a fancy name for speakers used specifically for mixing.
 It took me a while to realize how badly my mixing room sounded but eventually, I learned to use headphones, particularly where the low end is concerned and I’m certain I still have plenty to learn.